Johnmalc/Homeworks2/Aufgabe1/ReadMe.md

 This is an ReadMe file for Aufgabe 1.
-This was done in the group of 3 people (and mainly  me !)
+This was done in the group of 2 people.
+Me and a girl.

 The task was (in germany):